 The first study of Civil War memory to focus exclusively on the military prison camps, Haunted by Atrocity offers a cautionary tale of how Americans, for generations, have unconsciously constructed their recollections of painful events in ways that protect cherished ideals of myth, meaning, identity, and, ultimately, a deeply rooted faith in American exceptionalism.

-"Cloyd's book is a valuable addition to the literature [about Civil War prisons] because, unlike books that focus exclusively on prisons or on general historical memory, he combines the subjects, tracing evolving perceptions of Civil War prisons from the Reconstruction era into the twenty-first century."
+"Cloyd's book is a valuable addition to the literature [about Civil War prisons] because, unlike books that focus exclusively on prisons or on general historical memory, he combines the subjects, tracing evolving perceptions of Civil War prisons from the Reconstruction era into the twenty-first century."—Journal of American History

 Found an Error?
 Tell us about it.